kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## From Words to Numbers

-Each word becomes a vector.
+Each word becomes a vector
-A vector is a list of numbers that describe relationships.
+A vector is a list of numbers that describe relationships
 Distance in that space reflects meaning

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.